-With the "user guide" part of this GitBook we tried to show you step-by-step how to build and configure your drone.
+In the "user guide" part of this GitBook we showed you step-by-step how to build and configure your drone.
 However, now it's your turn.
 You have to pick your own tools and make your own plans for what comes next.
 This "developer guide" will not be a step-by-step tutorial for writing your own software for your drone, but it should still give you some idea of where to start.
 We aim to provide you with all the resources that you need to start learning about the PX4 software architecture and how to extend it.

 The PX4 Developer Guide has some resources that will help you get familiar with the PX4 architecture, as well as writing your first module/application within PX4.

-Another option is to send commands to PX4 from a companion computer that's also on the drone.
-Using a special adapter board, a NXP Rapid IoT Prototyping Kit can be used as a companion computer.
-The main advantage is that you do not have to worry as much about the already existing PX4 software architecture.
+Another (often used) option is to send commands to PX4 from a companion computer that is also on the drone.
+The main advantage of a companion computer is that you do not have to worry as much about the already existing PX4 software architecture.
 You can build your application however you want without worrying that you are affecting the performance of the flight controller.
-However, you have to use standard MAVLink messages to communicate with PX4, which might require some creativity to get the drone to do exactly what you want.
+There are some software packages available that allow you to communicate with PX4 from a companion device.

 The PX4 Developer Guide provides some information about the use of companion computers.

 Technically it is possible to fully control the FMU over a wireless (telemetry) link.
 Your "companion computer" can be a powerful laptop computer if you want.
 However, a wireless link may not be reliable and usually does not support the high data rates that you can achieve between devices on the drone itself.
 Also keep in mind that mission critical commands may not reach the FMU.
 In general it is advised to have the companion computer on the drone.